JeremyWu00/w19-360420-machine-learning/ErrorAnalysis.md

 The Recall and the Precision values differ since Recall is the measure  of the all the results that are correctly classified whereas Precision is a measure of the results which are relevant.

-A sensibles baseline for precision value is
+A sensibles baseline for precision value is.....
 A sensible baseline for the recall value is ....
-The precision and recall values change as the hyperparameter k changes because
+The precision value increases and recall value decreases as the hyperparameter k changes. increase precision and recall decreases